Valerian and Porcian laws: Porcian laws

 The Porcian Laws do not seem to have fully protected citizen soldiers from centurions' vine staffs, as Tacitus mentions severe beatings continuing to be inflicted under the principate.

 Other laws

 Another law that was passed with the intention of protecting citizens from severe punishment at the hands of governors and magistrates, is the lex Julia de vi publica, passed around 50 BC.
+It was passed to define rape as forced sex against "boy, woman, or anyone" and the rapist was subject to execution.
+Men who had been raped were exempt from the loss of legal or social standing suffered by those who submitted their bodies to use for the pleasure of others; a male prostitute or entertainer was infamis and excluded from the legal protections extended to citizens in good standing.
+As a matter of law, a slave could not be raped; he was considered property and not legally a person.
+The slave's owner, however, could prosecute the rapist for property damage.
 Yet this law, for all practical purposes, is only a restatement of the right of appeal present in the Valerian and Porcian laws.

 Violation

 This sanctity of a citizen's person was highly esteemed by the Romans, and so any violation of the Valerian and Porcian laws was deemed to be almost a sacrilege.
 Cicero’s oration in his prosecution of Verres indicates the high pitch to which this feeling was carried.
 Verres, who as the governor of Sicily (73 - 70 BC) had a number of Roman citizens cruelly killed, was eventually tried before the senators in Rome, on charges of extortion (Cic.
 Ver.
 5.161-2).